Click this link to register with Northwest Home Educators

 The Chairman, along with committee helpers, will be responsible for organizing and executing our end-of-the-year BBQ and pool party.
 Date will be given by steering but typically is held at the end of May.

 The NWHE secretary will secure a location at least 2 months in advance.
-Once the location is verified (at least a month in advance), the Chairman will need to add the event to the NWHE calendar and email the group.
+Once the location is verified (at least a month in advance), the Chairman will need to add the event to the NWHE calendar in Troop Track and email the group.
+The Chairman should email the group two weeks in advance, a week in advance, and the evening before.

 The Chairman will also need to organize the BBQ.
 NWHE provides the hot dogs, buns, condiments, plates, and utensils, but the chairman or her designee is responsible for buying and bringing them to the BBQ.
-Please contact the Treasurer for the budget for you to go and buy enough hotdogs and buns for everyone that signs up.
+Contact the treasurer at treasurer.nwhe@gmail.com for the budget and reimbursement policies.
 On the calendar event and email, you need to ask attendees to sign up to bring sides, desserts, or drinks.
+(Creating a Sign Up Genius is a good idea here.)

 The Chairman needs to assign tasks to committee members as appropriate.
 The Chairman and committee are responsible for either cooking or gathering volunteers for cooking.